What Is Granite Used For In Minecraft

 Player Feedback and Preferences

 Player feedback has played a significant role in shaping the perception and use of granite in Minecraft.
 While some players initially overlooked granite in favor of more traditional building materials like cobblestone and wood, many have come to appreciate its unique qualities and aesthetic potential.
-Online polls and community discussions often highlight granite as a favorite among the less common building blocks, with players praising its color, texture, and versatility.
+Also, online polls and community discussions often highlight granite as a favorite among the less common building blocks, with players praising its color, texture, and versatility.
 This positive feedback has encouraged more builders to experiment with granite, leading to a wider range of innovative and creative applications.

 Granite in Modern Minecraft Builds